softicar/gradle-plugins/CONTRIBUTING.md

 Also, describe the expected behavior in contrast to the observed behavior.
 You can skip that if this contrast is obvious.

+Of course, you can always try to fix the bug yourself if you want to.

 ## Feature Request

 Before asking for new features, please check that the feature was **not** already requested before, by searching under [GitHub Issues](../../issues).